-What's The Best Tennis Racket for Intermediate Players?
+What are the Best Tennis Racquets for Intermediate Players?

 Do you think you've mastered the basics of tennis?
 If so, I bet that you're looking for a racket that you hope will bring your game up a notch.

-Having the right racket is essential if you want to improve your game.
+Having the right racquet is essential if you want to improve your game.
 This is your ultimate guide to finding and buying the best tennis racquet for intermediate players!

 If you haven't mastered the basics of tennis yet our beginner tennis racquet guide might be more what you're looking for.

-Best Tennis Racquet For Intermediate Player - The Top Picks
+Best Tennis Racquets For Intermediate Players - The Top Picks

-Every tennis player has his own preference when it comes to the ideal tennis racket.
-There is a wide range of models available that cater to the various specialized preferences of every tennis player.
+Every player has his own preference when it comes to the ideal tennis racket.
+There is a wide range of models available that cater to the various specialized preferences of every player.